 In the fall, GNS will offer introductory (first semester) courses in the following languages: Czech, Danish, Finnish, German, Modern Icelandic, Norwegian, Russian, Swedish, and Turkish.
 We will offer intermediate and advanced courses in these and other languages, including Polish and Serbo-Croatian.

-German, Nordic, and Slavic Course Descriptions for Spring 2018:
+German, Nordic, and Slavic Course Descriptions for Fall 2018:

 German course descriptions